CybercentreCanada/assemblyline4_docs/docs/integration/python.md

     apikey =
     # Skip server cert validation.
     # Value can be one of: true, false, yes, no
-    # If not supplied, default value is: false
+    # If not supplied, the default value is: false
     insecure =
     [server]
     # Method of network transport.
-    # If not supplied, default value is: https
+    # If not supplied, the default value is: https
     transport =
     # Domain of Assemblyline instance.
-    # If not supplied, default value is: localhost
+    # If not supplied, the default value is: localhost
     host =
     # Port to which traffic will be sent.
-    # If not supplied, default value is: 443
+    # If not supplied, the default value is: 443
     port =
     # Server cert used to connect to server.
     cert =